Busindre/ElasticSearch-Cacti/README-EN.md

 ### ElasticSearch Index.

 Only for data nodes.
-It has same graphics as previous "Index Host template", obviously by cluster node (not by index).
+It has same graphics the same graphics as the previous "Index Host template", obviously by cluster node (not by index).

 ###ElasticSearch JVM + Cluster health / status.